Raed-Faez-277/OS-Assignment1-Raed-Faez/ANSWERS.md

 **Your Answer:**

-### Example 1: [Name of application/scenario]
+### Example 1: Web Server

 **Description**:
-[Describe the real-world scenario or application]
+The web server can handles multiple clients requests.
+Every request is a thread and every thread will take a specific time in the CPU

 **Why Round-Robin works well here**:
-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+The round robin will work here because every thread will share CPU time fairly.
+Also, It will decrease collisions between different pages.

-### Example 2: [Name of application/scenario]
+### Example 2: Online Games

 **Description**:
-[Describe the real-world scenario or application]
+In online games multiple players can join in the same game. where everything the players do will be treated as threat such as : main menu, buttons, and closing the game.

 **Why Round-Robin works well here**:

-[Explain why Round-Robin scheduling is suitable.
-Consider fairness, responsiveness, predictability, etc.]
+In this case every threat will be treated equally in the CPU time.
+So it will increase the responsiveness, and players can play the game smoothly.

 ---